ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/CustomerAccess.md

 #### CustomerProfile
 Holds the information that we need to either share with 3rd party service providers or gets displayed in the Application.
 Keep PII to the absolute minimum here.
+**Properties**
  * .DisplayPame
  * *other properties that make sense to store here for efficiency's sake.*
 (We might not want to query Entra every time we make a call to the E-Com api.
 Querying Entra WILL be my first strategy though, because if it works and isn't too slow, Imma keep it.)

 #### CustomerSubscription